shinobi5/skeletor/README.md

 Bundling is not really a thing in Deno (yet) so the best option seems to be a full-scale native es module approach (which is a good thing in my opinion anyway).

-Deno has a bundler that works out of the box but clearly it must be intended for producing backend bundles.
-The resulting frontend SystemJS bundled file produced by the internal bundler is massive and not at all suitable for production builds (lots of module loader boilerplate and no tree-shaking).
+Deno has a bundler that works out of the box but it's not at all suitable for production builds.
+The resulting frontend SystemJS bundled file produced by the internal bundler is massive (lots of module loader boilerplate and no tree-shaking).

 This is a great starting point for exploring how browsers handle es modules:<br/>
 https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/